desorgui/Wizzy-beauty/README.md

 <!-- > Describe your project in 1 or 2 sentences. -->

-**[Wizzy-beauty]** is a Front end template build with Html css and Javascript to Show a list of blog post related to beauty.
+**[Wizzy-beauty]** is a Front end template build with Html css and Javascript to Show a list of blog post that can be used to show content about beauty or other type of content.

 ## 🛠 Built With <a name="built-with"></a>